tytydraco/yessleep/out/It_wasnt_enough_to_wish_for_a_daughter_I_had_to_beg.md

 I hesitated for a moment.
 I could always try the IVF again.
 A new method was being pioneered down at the Mayo Clinic, something to do with treating the ovaries with stem cells, maybe?
 But I could only imagine it ending in utter, expensive failure.

 And then there was the other issue.
-Marlon, my boyfriend of five years, had thrown his hands up at the whole thing, frustrated at my tenacity, which he called obsession.
+Marlon, my boyfriend of eight years, had thrown his hands up at the whole thing, frustrated at my tenacity, which he called obsession.
 A few days earlier, after our latest fight, he’d stormed out of the apartment without a word and hadn’t responded to any of my texts since.

 “I can help you,” she added.